openssl/openssl/doc/designs/ddd/WINDOWS.md

 ======================

-Supporting Windows introduces some complications due to some "fun" peculiarities of Windows's socket API.
+Supporting Windows introduces some complications due to some "fun" peculiarities of Windows socket API.

-In general, Windows does not provide a poll(2) call.
-WSAPoll(2) was introduced in Vista and supposed to bring this functionality, but it had a bug in it which Microsoft refused to fix, making it rather pointless.
-However Microsoft has now finally fixed this bug in a build of Windows 10.
+In general, Windows does not provide a poll(2) system call.
+WSAPoll(2) was introduced in Vista and was supposed to bring this functionality, but it had a bug in it which Microsoft refused to fix, making it rather pointless.
+However, Microsoft has now finally fixed this bug in a build of Windows 10.
 So WSAPoll(2) is a viable method, but only on fairly new versions of Windows.